Brenock O'Connor: Career

 Regarding his character Olly's betrayal of Jon Snow in the fifth-season episode "Mother's Mercy," O'Connor stated that he received many negative messages from fans of the show, as well as some positive messages from people regarding his performance in the role.
 In a subsequent interview, O'Connor stated he was content with the controversial reaction to his character, noting "It's very rare for my character to get noticed really, so I was quite happy with the reaction that I got.
 When you do something bad, you want a bad reaction for it."

 O'Connor has also appeared in several other roles, including Peter Cratchit in the BBC One series Dickensian, which premiered in December 2015.
 He also starred in the 2015 British children's adventure film Young Hunters: The Beast of Bevendean.
-He's appeared in a music video with Noah and the Whale as well as several television commercials for Haribo, and as a lead character part in one episode of Holby City.
+He appeared in a music video with Noah and the Whale as well as several television commercials for Haribo, and as a lead character part in one episode of Holby City.

 On stage O'Connor has performed in front of audiences on the tour of Cameron Mackintosh's Oliver!, playing the part of The Artful Dodger alongside Iain Fletcher, Neil Morrissey and Samantha Barks.
 In addition to acting, O'Connor is a singer and guitarist, and has posted several cover songs on YouTube.

 In 2019, O'Connor was cast for the part of Conor Lawlor in the musical adaptation of Sing Street based on the 2016 movie by John Carney, who also directed Once and was adapted for the stage as a musical as well.
 The Sing Street musical adaptation was originally presented at New York Theatre Workshop in December 2019.
 It was scheduled to premiere on Broadway at the Lyceum Theatre in Spring 2020 with an Original Cast Recording already released.
 However, due to the COVID-19 pandemic, the production's premiere was pushed back until the end of 2021.

-O’Connor auditioned for the role of Alex Rider in the 2020 television series of the same name, but was instead given the role of Tom Harris, Alex's best friend.
-In an interview O’Connor stated that he did not mind not playing the lead character, saying "To be involved in this in any way is a dream come true.
+O'Connor auditioned for the role of Alex Rider in the 2020 television series of the same name, but was instead given the role of Tom Harris, Alex's best friend.
+In an interview O'Connor stated that he did not mind not playing the lead character, saying "To be involved in this in any way is a dream come true.
 The books are just a major influence on my childhood."